 Yes, Billy Gibbons found a strange way to treat a guy who was allegedly so important in the development of THE most successful record album that ZZ Top ever made.
 As a result of this unbelievable disregard, Linden lost out on something glorious, something that could have benefitted him and his son for decades.
 It could have totally helped his career struggle as well.
 Linden’s friends and family would tell you that he was emotionally crushed as a result.
 For decades, whenever an Eliminator song popped up on the radio Linden would cringe and change the station.
 But, the sales and popularity of Eliminator were a dream come true for the great and mighty Mr Billy F Gibbons.
 Billy and Linden haven’t spoken for decades, but Linden’s message to Billy Gibbons is: “you’re welcome Billy, WTF!
 Do you feel ok about it all Billy?
 Never think about it do you Billy?
 Sleep well.”

 - Let’s take a moment to further describe the success of the Eliminator album.
 QUOTE: Rolling Stone Magazine stated: “With 1983′s Eliminator, ZZ Top made a quantum leap from best-kept secret to massive stardom” (end quote).
 Eliminator was, by far, ZZ Top’s biggest selling album.
 In fact, it was one of THE biggest musical releases of ALL time (issued 23 times).
 It’s sales are listed as “DIAMOND”, the ONLY album by ZZ Top to reach that status. ”Diamond” status starts at platinum times ten (10 million units sold as a starting point, huge).
 The album was released on the huge Warner Brothers label, and was their biggest seller for a long period.
 And, get this, the Eliminator album was on the album charts for one-hundred-fifty-seven weeks.
 This monster album, alone, sold HALF of ALL the records that ZZ Top sold in their entire career (out of their career total of 15 albums).
 Eliminator was nominated for a Grammy, and a Juno award (for best international album of the year).
 QUOTE: CBS News said (on June 2013, during the 30th Anniversary of the album release): “1983′s Eliminator, a pivotal work that elevated the band to superstardom ( end quote).
 Linden Hudson was never mentioned with regard to this album.
 His name remains a taboo subject with ZZ Top and it’s management TO THIS DAY.
-They do not want the world to know about his true involvement in Eliminator.
+They do not want the world to know about the extent of his involvement in Eliminator and what really happened.
 It’s just a fact.

 - When Linden filed the lawsuit for his song “Thug”, the response of ZZ Top management toward him was one of pure anger and arrogance, like a response from the rich and powerful “Oz”.
 How dare a small and insignificant cockroach tread in the vicinity of the great ones.
 Linden speculates (simple deduction) that ZZ management didn’t even know that he had actually written that song (or allegedly co-written others).
 It’s quite possible that only Billy Gibbons knew these facts and did not have the guts to tell his manager the truth.
 And, since people in music circles are lax about business matters, Billy Gibbons himself probably had no idea that Linden actually had a copyright on ”Thug”.
 Therefore, the great and mighty Billy F Gibbons might have (possibly) almost swallowed his beard when Linden revealed his “Thug” copyright to ZZ Top’s lawyers, which is a mental image that brings a brief smile to Linden’s face.
 Anyway, after Hudson’s ”Thug” lawsuit went public, via Rolling Stone Magazine, and after he showed his copyright, ZZ Top was no longer able to deny that Linden wrote the song “Thug”.
 It was also harder for them to deny that he could have actually been involved in co-writing, or other aspects of the Eliminator album.
 Insiders associated with the band conveyed to Linden that all these new revelations further embarrassed and angered ZZ Top’s management (boo-hoo).
 Anybody would probably agree that in a sane world, ZZ Top management had absolutely no right to be angry with the likes of Linden Hudson, considering what Linden had allegedly accomplished for their most successful project, but angry they were.
 Incredibly, ZZ’s management was ALSO angry with Frank Beard (ZZ Top’s drummer) because he had brought Linden into their world in the first place (until this point in the timeline Linden had been living at Frank’s house for three years at Frank’s invitation).
 Yes, ZZ management was lashing out at the VERY PEOPLE who inadvertently set events in motion, brought certain people together, and brought about the birth of the game-changing Eliminator album.
 AND, to top it off, Frank Beard (ZZ Top drummer) called Linden on the phone (MULTIPLE TIMES) after the shit hit the fan, and after the lawsuit was filed, to whine and complain about how mad his manager was at him.
 “Linden” Frank whined ”you’ve got me in a mess” (never mind Linden’s problems, even though Linden was, in case no one noticed, a human being as well).
 Suddenly Frank was crazy too.
 Sometimes stars are very sure that they’re more important than the little people around them, even little people who allegedly accomplished something large.
 Yes, even Frank Beard was upset.
 Again, we repeat, forget about Linden because little Frankie-boy was feeling pressure (boo-hoo).
 It’s funny how some people get grumpy when they suddenly find themselves GETTING INSANELY RICH.
 Yes, adrenaline mixed with money-frenzy is, apparently, a mind altering thing.
 Of course, it’s obvious, Linden didn’t get the chance to experience the ”money-frenzy high” like the ZZ boys did.
 He experienced a mind-altering “Low” instead.
 Anyway, the twilight zone settled in on the ZZ clan, and illogically, anger and bizarre behavior was gushing out in every direction.
 HOWEVER, it’s doubtful that ZZ management was angry with Billy Gibbons for any reason, because he was their little star (well… uh… now he was their BIG star).
 And, more confusing, the newest revelations created difficulties (for ZZ management) in explaining to the press what they had done to their “former” friend Linden Hudson.
 QUOTE: Rolling Stone Magazine wrote (1985) about Linden’s “Thug” lawsuit and printed a response quote from a ZZ Top spokesperson (JW Williams), he said: “It’s an unfortunate situation, here’s a guy (Linden) who was a friend.
 It’s hard to explain…”